 Diagnosis: Food allergies

-The cat is fed novel source of protein (duck, lamb, kangaroo) for several weeks to see if symptoms resolve.
+The cat is fed a novel source of protein (duck, lamb, kangaroo) for several weeks to see if symptoms resolve.
 At this time, no other food (including treats) can be given to the cat.
 If symptoms improve after the trial, the cat is challenged, by slowly re-introducing the cat’s normal diet, one by one.

 Intradermal skin testing